NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 MODEL_CONFIG: model configuration.(default: 'configs/jasper10x5dr_sp_offline_specaugment.toml')
 RESULT_DIR: directory for results and logs. (default: '/results')
 CHECKPOINT: model checkpoint path. (required)
-CREATE_LOGFILE: boolean that indicates whether to create a log file that will be stored in `$RESULT_DIR`. (default: 'true')
+CREATE_LOGFILE: boolean that indicates whether to create a log file that will be stored in `$RESULT_DIR`. (default: true)
-CUDNN_BENCHMARK: boolean that indicates whether to enable cudnn benchmark mode for using more optimized kernels. (default: 'false')
+CUDNN_BENCHMARK: boolean that indicates whether to enable cudnn benchmark mde for using more optimized kernels. (default: false)
 NUM_GPUS: number of GPUs to run evaluation on (default: 1)
-PRECISION: options are fp32 and fp16 with AMP.(default: 'fp32')
+AMP: if set to `true`, enables FP16 with AMP (default: false)
 NUM_STEPS: number of inference steps per GPU.
 If -1 runs inference on entire dataset (default: -1)
 SEED: seed for random number generator and useful for ensuring reproducibility. (default: 0)
 BATCH_SIZE: data batch size.(default: 64)